New Member Eligibility Bylaws (Article III: Members, Section 3 Updated)

 Charter fees for new chapters will be set by the Executive Council.
 The charter fee, paid to the National Office at the time a petition is submitted, does not include costs for national member fees for charter members.
 Additional costs include expenses incurred for a national officer to preside during the chapter installation.

-Any chapter failing for three successive years to have a delegate in attendance at the National Convention shall be declared Inactive by the Executive Council and may not elect members unless and until reinstated.
+Any chapter failing for three successive years to have a delegate in attendance at the National Convention shall be declared “Inactive” by the Executive Council and may not elect members unless and until reinstated.
 “Attendance at the National Convention” shall be defined by the Executive Council, and chapters and delegates shall be advised of this criterion at least one month before the National Convention.
 Attendance may include, for example, virtual attendance at the National Convention, voting as part of the National Convention, or as otherwise defined by the Executive Council.

 National Officers and Regional Councilors shall serve two-year terms, with the exception of the Executive Vice President, who shall serve a five-year term.
-The Executive Vice President, National Secretary and Historian may be elected to successive terms without limit, while Regional Councilors may be elected to two successive two-year terms.
+The Executive Vice President and Historian may serve successive terms without limit, while the Secretary, Treasurer and Regional Councilors may be elected to two successive two-year terms.

 The candidates for national office shall be nominated by the Nominating Committee.
 At least one candidate shall be nominated for each office.
 Biographical information on all candidates will be distributed to chapter delegates and alternates by the National Office prior to the National Convention.
 Additional nominations from the floor of the Convention may be made by any delegate who has a biographical sketch and a signed statement from the nominee agreeing to serve, if elected.

 The election of National Officers and Regional Councilors shall take place at or within several weeks before the National Convention of the Society unless the President calls for a special election.
-Election will be conducted by written ballot.
-A simple majority of the votes cast by the delegates in attendance and voting will be required to elect.
-In the event of a tie vote, the Executive Vice President shall break the tie by polling the remaining National Officers. .
+Election will be conducted as directed by the Executive Council.
+A simple majority of the votes cast by the voting delegates will be required to elect.
+In the event of a tie vote, the Executive Vice President shall break the tie by polling the remaining National Officers.